-Workplace accidents are preventable.
-They are often the result of either unsafe practices or insufficient training.
-Although negligent management is usually responsible for these issues, it is the workers who face pain and suffering when something goes wrong.
 Preventing workplace accidents starts with creating safer processes, applying improved training, and establishing contingency plans.
 When these elements combine, workplace accidents not only become less frequent but also less severe.
 Below, we have outlined a list of simple practices to mitigate accidents in the workplace.

 One of the best ways to avoid accidents is to learn something new about the job every day.
 Even someone with 20 years of experience at the same job can develop better, more efficient processes.
 When workers understand the mechanics and potential dangers of their role, they’re able to educate others.
 This creates a self-reinforcing cycle of safety and professional growth.